michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 17

-1. A Prayer of David.Hear the right, O Lord, attend unto my cry, give ear unto my prayer, that goeth not out of feigned lips.the right: Heb. justicenot…: Heb. without lips of deceit
+1. A Prayer of David.Hear the right, O Lord, attend unto my cry, give ear unto my prayer, that goeth not out of feigned lips.

 2. Let my sentence come forth from thy presence; let thine eyes behold the things that are equal.